The extension problem for graph $C^*$-algebras: Introduction

 as summarized in Table \ref{samples}.

-In the paper at hand, we provide in Theorem \ref{thm:extensions} a result of this nature for the class of graph $C^*$-algebras under the assumption that $\I$ and $\A/\I$ are simple.
-Reflecting complications arising from the fact that simple graph $C^*$-algebras may be AF as well as purely infinite, the $K$-theoretical obstructions (which we will show by example are all necessary) are rather more complicated than in the cases previously known, with the possible exception of \cite{mdtal:ecrrzc} (which we have not listed in Table \ref{samples} because the class it applies to is too complicated to fit in the table).
-We establish the results throughout by a two-step procedure of invoking classification results by $K$-theory paired with range results, hence proving that $\A\cong C^*(E)$ by constructing a graph $E$ with the given $K$-theoretic data, and then applying classification.
+In Theorem \ref{thm:extensions} of this paper, we provide a result of this nature for the class of graph $C^*$-algebras under the assumption that $\I$ and $\A/\I$ are simple, and $\I$ is not a complemented ideal of $\A$.
+Reflecting complications arising from the fact that simple graph $C^*$-algebras may be AF as well as purely infinite, the $K$-theoretical obstructions (which we show by example are all necessary) are rather more complicated than in the cases previously known, with the possible exception of \cite{mdtal:ecrrzc} (which we have not listed in Table \ref{samples} because the class to which it applies is too complicated to describe in the table).
+We establish our results by a two-step procedure of invoking classification results by $K$-theory paired with range results, thereby proving that $\A$ is a graph $C^*$-algebra by first constructing a graph $E$ whose $C^*$-algebra has the necessary $K$-theoretic data, and then applying classification results to conclude $\A \cong C^*(E)$.

+In the case where $\I$ is a complemented ideal, $\A$ will always be a graph $C^*$-algebra since this class is closed under direct sums.
+Note also that strictly speaking, the class of graph $C^*$-algebras is not closed under passing to ideals and quotients, as only so-called gauge-invariant ideals respect the structure.
+Hence we work only with graph $C^*$-algebras with finitely many ideals, where all ideals are gauge-invariant.
+Importantly for our approach, a graph $C^*$-algebra with finitely many ideals automatically has real rank zero.

-To provide such a characterization has been the ambition of some of the authors for almost a decade, and the path to obtaining a complete result has been unusually indirect.
-To allow a description of the contribution of the paper at hand, we introduce here notation for the 12 different cases we have had to address separately to prove the result.
+Providing such a characterization has been the ambition of some of the authors for almost a decade, and the path to obtaining a complete result has been unusually indirect.
+To describe the contribution of the paper at hand, we introduce notation for the 12 different cases we have to address in proving the result.
 As already mentioned, the ideal and quotient are either AF or purely infinite by the dichotomy of simple graph $C^*$-algebras, and we denote the four possible cases as indicated in the left part of Table \ref{cases}.
-We also note that since $\I$ is not a complemented ideal of $\A$, $\I$ never has a unit.
-Further, when $\A$ has a unit, so does $\A/\I$, and hence the number of units among the three $C^*$-algebras determines the location of these units uniquely.
-We denote the cases by $\upos{-}{*}$ with $*\in\{0,1,2\}$ as indicated to the right of Table \ref{cases}.
+By our assumptions, $\I$ does not have a unit.
+Further, when $\A$ has a unit, so does $\A/\I$, and hence the number of units among the three $C^*$-algebras $\A$, $\I$, and $\A / \I$ uniquely determines which of these three $C^*$-algebras has a unit.
+We denote the cases by $\upos{-}{*}$ with the symbol $*\in\{0,1,2\}$ indicating the number of units among the three $C^*$-algebras, as indicated in the right part of Table \ref{cases}.